Q. Where can I purchase a Victorinox Swiss Army Watch?

 A. Please send it to one of our Authorized Service Centers for assessment and repair.

-A. All of our timepieces are universal, but we do have several styles that have Small sizes if that suits you better.
+A. All of our watches are universal, but we do have several styles that have Small sizes if that suits you better.
 If the timepiece comes in large and small our website will distinguish those particular timepieces.
 If you are unsure which type you have please call 800-442-2706 with the lug width for proper identification.

 A. We do not have a consumer catalog at this point in time; most of our product-line can be viewed on the website.
 A PDF is also available through Customer Service.